Configuring access to Amazon S3

-Amazon S3 is not supported as a default file system, but access to data in Amazon S3 is possible via the s3a connector.
+Amazon S3 is not supported as a default file system, but access to data in S3 is possible via the s3a connector.
 Use these steps to configure access from your cluster to Amazon S3.

 In order to configure access from your cluster to Amazon S3, you must have an existing IAM role which determines what actions can be performed on which S3 buckets.
 If you already have an IAM role, skip to the next step.
-If you do not have an existing IAM role, use these steps to create one.
+If you do not have an existing IAM role, use the following instructions to create one.

 Navigate to the IAM console > Roles and click Create Role.